 Beyond a Defense Contractor’s Mantle

 While working with the military, My Own Meals also entered the institutional market with its new line of adult shelf stable kosher food in microwavable plastic trays.
 Our exceptional customer service and tasty, high quality meals at reasonable prices, encouraged institutions to supplement or replace the frozen meals they were using.

-Our Vegetarian MREs remain part of an international military’s food program, and our MREs and meals were welcomed by consumers displaced by Hurricane Sandy.
+Our Vegetarian MREs remain part of an international military’s food program.

 Children and adults requiring gluten free meals find a tasty solution to meal planning.
 Religious Jews no longer need to search the snack aisles to find some kosher certified foods to eat when away from home… They bring nutritious My Own Meal® shelf stable meals with them.

 Wherever there is a challenge to meet specialized food demands, My Own Meal® delicious meals are there providing innovative solutions.